School Logo

 “Music gives a soul to the universe, wings to the mind, flight to the imagination and life to everything.” ― Plato

-At St Peter’s we aim to engage and inspire children to develop a love of music.
+At St Peter’s we aim to engage and inspire children to develop a lifelong love of music.

-• We aim to provide a curriculum that is practical and where children learn about music through making music.
+• We aim to provide a curriculum that is practical, where children learn about music through making music

 Singing

-At St Peter’s singing is an integral part of school life.
-We believe that this is one of the most accessible forms of music making and provides a high level of learning opportunities and enjoyment for all pupils.
+Singing is one of the most accessible forms of music making and is an integral part of school life.
 Children regularly sing within their classrooms, as well as in assemblies and liturgies.
-The school comes together weekly for a whole school singing practice and we also run an extra-curricular Choir at lunchtimes.
+The school comes together weekly for a whole school singing practice.
+We also run an extra-curricular Choir at lunchtimes, who perform at events such as the University of Winchester Graduation Ceremony.

 Top